-New Town-Rajarhat has the largest park in Kolkata packed full of stuff to do.
+New Town-Rajarhat has the largest park in Kolkata with a lot of fun stuff to do.
 Next time you are looking for something to do with your gang, head to this place and your day will be sorted.
-The entry fee is just INR 20.
 You can play on trampolines, go cycling or boating, unwind at an Ayurvedic spa.
-It has a huge water body on which you can go kayaking (INR 150 for half an hour), or speedboating (INR 50 for one round of the lake for 30 minutes), and land and water zorbing (INR 150 for one person for 200 minutes of land or 15 minutes in water).
+It has a huge water body on which you can go kayaking (INR 150 for half an hour), or speed boating (INR 50 for one round of the lake for 30 minutes), and land and water zorbing (INR 150 for one person for 200 minutes of land or 15 minutes in water).
 The place also lets you try your hands at ice-skating, archery and rifle shooting.

 The park has two restaurants – lakeside restaurant at Café Ekante (have the nolen gurer ice cream here) and a Japanese restaurant.